The Czar Bomb

 January 16, 1963

-Still exulting in the successful thermonuclear detonation more than a year earlier, Nikita Khrushchev announced with great fanfare that the Soviet Union had constructed an even more powerful 100-megaton bomb.
+Still exulting in the successful thermonuclear detonation more than a year earlier, Nikita Khrushchev boasted with great fanfare that the Soviet Union had constructed an even more powerful 100-megaton bomb.
 He declared that it was hidden somewhere in East Germany.
 The Soviet people proclaimed their new superweapon, “Tsar Bomba,” the Czar Bomb.

 CHAPTER ONE

 Fortunately, it was a fiction Rasul did not have to sell to the railroad.
-He had bribed the middle-aged local stationmaster of the Leipzig-Dresden railway line to clear the way for him and the crew to do their work.
+He had bribed the middle-aged local stationmaster of the Leipzig-Dresden railway line to clear the way for him and his crew to do their work.
 It took only a satchel containing approximately ten times the stationmaster’s annual salary, and a subtle threat.

-He moved to overlook the crew below, also disguised in railroad coveralls, as they hacked their way through the root-clogged earth into the slope closest to the nearby railway line.
+He moved to overlook the crew below, also disguised in railroad coveralls, as they hacked their way through the root-clogged earth into the side closest to the nearby railway line.
 The workers, smuggled from Iraq, had already chopped through decades of thick overgrowth.
-Working from historical records, Rasul had located the hill and identified it as an artificial feature, possibly the resting place of their prize.
-The hill was distinctly different from its surroundings.
-No trees grew on it, only brush, probably because some structure beneath the soil prevented their roots from taking hold.

-The workers’ redoubled their exertions, and in an hour, sweating and panting, they had excavated a section of what appeared to be a huge steel door.
+The workers redoubled their exertions, and in an hour, sweating and panting, they had excavated a section of what appeared to be a huge steel door.

 After half an hour, its engine growling, the machine advanced ponderously through the brush, crushing bushes and flattening small trees.
 It began to claw large chunks of damp earth away from the hillside, revealing the full extent of two rusting steel doors.
 They were encrusted with soil from decades of being buried.

-One of the workers brought up a cutting torch taken from the backhoe.
+One worker brought up a cutting torch taken from the backhoe.
 He donned a welding helmet and ignited its blue flame, applying it to the chain.
 With hissing and sputtering, the flame cut its way through the rusted metal.
 After only minutes, the chain parted, dangling from the door’s handles.
 The workers ran a thick steel cable from one of the door’s handles to the backhoe.

 With a roar of its engine, the backhoe lurched back tightening the cable.
 With groaning metallic complaint, the door slowly gave way, opening up a crack.

 Holding a flashlight, Rasul squeezed his way inside.
 He coughed at the musty, dust-filled air that likely had not seen ventilation for decades.
-The flashlight played about the chamber, revealing it to be a huge steel-reinforced concrete bunker holding only a metal boxcar resting on rails.
+The flashlight played about the chamber, revealing it to be a huge concrete bunker holding only a metal boxcar resting on rails.

 Rasul circled the boxcar, playing the flashlight beam over its surface, inspecting it.
-At first glance, it looked like any other boxcar.
+At first glance, it resembled any other boxcar.
 But on closer inspection, it was unlike any other he had ever seen.
-Its doors were not really doors, but door-like panels welded to heavy metal walls that were designed to be lifted completely away.
+Its doors were not really doors, but door-like panels welded to heavy metal walls designed to be lifted completely away.
 The boxcar had a multi-sectioned roof fastened by heavy latches, so they, too could be completely removed.
 He smiled in satisfaction when he saw that its sides were stenciled with Cyrillic characters.
 This was a Soviet boxcar!

 He climbed a ladder at the end of the boxcar, peering across its curved roof.
 He could see no access hatch.
 He would have to lift one of the roof sections to see what was inside.
 He shone his flashlight upward to see mounted on the ceiling a hand-operated crane.
 It would allow him to lift a roof section.
 Things were looking promising!

 Lowering himself back to the floor, he found a ladder in one corner of the chamber and climbed it to reach the top of one of the boxcar’s side walls.
 He was about to pull one of the roof latches open, but abruptly stopped, his brow knitted in suspicion.
 Any ordinary thief would not have hesitated to open the latch, lured by the prospect of stealing the gold or other valuables the thief would believe were locked in this elaborately hidden bunker.
 But Rasul was no ordinary thief.
-He had not survived as a street urchin on Baghdad streets mined with buried IEDs without an acute sense of danger.
+He had not survived on Baghdad streets mined with buried IEDs without an acute sense of danger.

 Shining his flashlight at the latch, he could see that it was fitted with electrical contacts, as were the others.
 He smiled wryly at the cleverness of those who had hidden the boxcar.